Webtrends Tracking Code

 There would be some additional protections.
 Warranties in consumer insurance would be limited to warranties of future fact and these would always have to be set out in writing.
 Insurers would also have to show they took sufficient steps to draw them to the insured's attention.
 Statements of past or present fact could only ever be representations and so subject to the new proportionate remedies.

 In the business context, insurers could require warranties of past, present and future fact as long as they are clearly set out in the policy.
-The parties could, of course, agree different terms (for instance, removing the need for a causal connection), subject to the additional controls on standard terms.
+Since this would be a default regime, however, the parties could agree different terms, for instance removing the need for a causal connection.

-For both business and consumer insurance, the Law Commissions also propose to abolish "basis of the contract" clauses - clauses that automatically transform statements made by the insured into warranties.
+For both business and consumer insurance, the consultation paper proposed to abolish all "basis of the contract" clauses - clauses that automatically transform statements made by the insured into warranties.

-To deal with this, the Commissions propose an additional, mandatory rule.
-Contracts concluded on the insurer's written standard terms would not be allowed to give the insurer greater rights to avoid claims than under the default regime, if this would defeat the insured's reasonable expectations of cover.
-This would not interfere with the freedom to negotiate contracts on an individual basis.
+They proposed that contracts concluded on the insurer's written standard terms would not be allowed to give the insurer greater rights to avoid claims than under the default regime, if this would defeat the insured's reasonable expectations of cover.

 Brokers and intermediaries

-Unaware of this, consumers tend to assume the broker is working for the insurer.
-The Law Commissions want to bring the law closer to consumers’ reasonable expectations.
+Unaware of this, consumers tend to assume the intermediary is working for the insurer.
+The Law Commissions hoped to bring the law closer to consumers’ reasonable expectations by introducing a single test to determine for whom an intermediary acts.

-In both consumer and business insurance, a broker would be treated as acting for the insurer for the purposes of receiving pre-contract information, unless he is clearly independent of the insurer and acting on the insured's behalf.
+They initially proposed that, in both consumer and business insurance, a broker would be treated as acting for the insurer for the purposes of receiving pre-contract information, unless he was clearly independent of the insurer and acting on the insured's behalf.

-In addition, a broker regarded as the insurer’s agent would remain so throughout the pre-contract process, even if he helps complete the proposal form.
+Independence would be judged on whether the intermediary undertook a fair analysis of the market.
+An intermediary regarded as the insurer’s agent would remain so throughout the pre-contract process, even if he helped the insured complete the proposal form.

-Where the insured signs an incorrect form completed by the broker, his signature would be good (but no longer conclusive) evidence that he adopts the statements made in it.
+The paper also proposed that, where the insured signed an incorrect form completed by the intermediary, the signature would be good (but no longer conclusive) evidence that the insured adopted the statements made in it.
 The court or ombudsman deciding on the appropriate remedy would have to consider whether, in signing the form, the insured acted reasonably, negligently or recklessly.

 Harmonisation in Europe